sudipto80/Squirrel/example-09.md

 System.Diagnostics.Process.Start("temp.htm");
 ```

 This produces an output similar to this one.
+Here Bootstraps colored row is used to highlight some of the rows that are of interest.
+For example stock prices above 500 is a great value.
+The Func<> definitions are used to determine the colors.

 <img src="stock_analysis.png"/>